cgiachalis/R6.tiledb/README.md

 -   Aaron Wolen and Dirk Eddelbuettel (2021), ***Infinitely Scalable Data Analysis: Using R with TileDB Tutorial*** [<a href="https://dirk.eddelbuettel.com/papers/bioc2021_tiledb_talk.pdf">slides</a>]

 -   ***A deep dive into the TileDB data format & storage engine*** [<a href="https://www.youtube.com/watch?v=GHJ16KyqGKI&t=3387s">video</a>]

+## Disclaimer

+`R6.tiledb` package is not an official product of TileDB Inc .

+[^1]: These class names are no longer used by SOMA-R and therefore no issue with namespace clash